jojonas/jojonas.github.io/content/posts/arduino-ghidra-intro/index.md

 ### Interrupt Vector Table

 A good starting point for understanding the program is the [Interrupt Vector Table](https://en.wikipedia.org/wiki/Interrupt_vector_table).
-This table is usually located at the address `0x00000000` and contains `jmp` instructions (so-called _interrupt handlers_) that the processor calls when an interrupt occurs, i.e. "something important happens".
+This table is usually located at the address `0x00000000` and consists of several `jmp` instructions (so-called _interrupt handlers_) that the processor calls when an interrupt occurs, i.e. "something important happens".
 The table from the [ATmega258P datasheet](https://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-7810-Automotive-Microcontrollers-ATmega328P_Datasheet.pdf) lists the expected entries.

 <details>
   <summary>Show Interrupt Vector Table</summary>